BRCAChallenge/brca-exchange/README.md

   6. logout of the AWS instance

 ### Convert refseq .psl file to .gp (genepred) format (required format for hgvs conversion)
+  This is the annotation file that coincides with the '-a' option of umd2vcf and bic2vcf scripts.

   1. Add '/cluster/bin/x86_64/mrnaToGene' to your PATH environment variable
   2. mrnaToGene [options] psl genePredFile
+  3. Insert an extra column on the left-hand most side for each row in the genepred file and put any number there designating the id of the refseq annotation.
+The exact number doesn't matter as long as it is unique.
+This is needed for proper formatting so that the hgvs python package can properly interpret the genepred file.
-  3. Add the open reading frame coordinates in the genepred file (column 6 is start position and column 7 is the stop position)
+  4. Add the open reading frame coordinates in the genepred file (column 6 is start position and column 7 is the stop position)

   e.g. mrnaToGene -insertMergeSize=-1 -noCds refseq_annotation.hg19.psl refseq_annotation.hg19.gp